redhat-developer/devfile/docs/devfile.md

 #### type

-Describes type of the tool, e.g. whether it is an plugin or editor or other type
+Describes type of the component, e.g. whether it is an plugin or editor or other type

 `type`

 * is **required**
 * type: `string`